 General advice and support

-Our Conservation Officers will walk your stretch of river with you and discuss how you can best manage and improve the habitat.
+These visits provide expert, practical advice to individuals or organisations that have responsibility for a stretch of river or a lake which is, or should be, wild trout habitat.
+One of our Conservation Officers will walk your stretch of river with you and discuss how you can best manage and improve the habitat.
 They will give you a report with recommendations and advice on techniques consents and project funding.
 This report is usually the basis of a habitat improvement project or change in habitat management – more than 90% of our AVs result in practical action.

+Advisory visits in England are largely funded by the Environment Agency through rod licence revenues.
+The visits and the report are FREE; you only pay travel expenses.
 We also carry out visits in Wales, Scotland and Ireland and these are also free subject to funds being available (they usually are!).

 If you would like an Advisory Visit, send an email to firstname.lastname@example.org or write to the WTT office at PO Box 120, Waterlooville, PO8 0WZ with a request for support and a short summary of the location and current management of the site.

 Copies of Advisory Visit reports are held on this website here.

 These (Advisory) visits and the very comprehensive professional reports generated from them are the real strength of the WTT and reinforce the feeling of an organisation that ‘punches well above its weight’ and actually gets things done.

 Following, or instead of, an Advisory Visit, our Conservation Officers can write-up Project Proposals.
 These reports are more in-depth than AVs, detailing methods for particular enhancement projects.
 Very often, our Project Proposals form the basis of applications to the regulatory authorities for practical in-river habitat enhancement work.